valispace/valifn-octave/README.md

 3. Build docker image with tag `valispace/valifn-octave:latest`
 ```
-$ docker build . -t valispace/valifn-octave:latest
+$ docker build --compress --tag valispace/valifn-octave:latest .
 ```

-NOTE: If you build image on your deployment server, you can ignore steps 4, 5 and 6.
+NOTE: If you build the image on your deployment server, you can ignore steps 4, 5 and 6.

 4. Save image to a file
 ```